darrenmessenger/the-monkees/README.md

 #### The Landing Page:
 A full screen background of the Monkees with a button to link you to the booking page so that you can book the Monkees for your next event.
 There is also a short history of the Monkees with a link via Wikipedia to learn more about them.
 If you can't remember how the Monkees sound there is a sample track to remind you.
+The link to the audio file changed from the local repository to google drive as it did not play when the website was published on github.

 #### The Band Members:
 Each member has a description from Wikipedia along with a photo.
 There is also a 'Read more...' with a link to Wikipedia for each member.
 The page utilises the bootstrap grid layout.

 #### Audio Tracks:
 There are some sample audio tracks from the Monkees on this page.
 The page utilises the bootstrap grid layout.
+The links to the audio files have changed from the local repository to google drive as they did not play when the website was published on github.

 #### Video:
 There is a page with a video showing one of the Monkees tracks.
+The link to the ideo file changed from the local repository to google drive as it did not play when the website was published on github.

 #### Party Bookings:
 A form to allow the user to enter details so that they may book the Monkees to appear at their own event.
 All the details are very clear using descriptive placeholders.